Nova Kakhovka: Russian invasion of Ukraine

 The office of mayor was passed to Leontiev's deputy; Vitaly Gura, the former elder of the village of Dnipriany, who, prior to the war was head of a government contracted mechanic company that repaired all of Nova Kakhovka's utility vehicles before the war, and was supposedly close with Kovalenko.
 Instead of ruling through fear, Gura instead ruled through corruption, giving lucrative government contracts to allies, and creating a network of mini-oligarchs across the city, as a sort of imitation of Putinism and Silovikis.
 Even the CMA reported that Gura's rule saw a general softening of the occupation, with the torture chamber under the Nova Kakhovka police station reportedly being shut down.
 His corruption ring controlled all of the city's housing and utilities, and would illegally seize land and property on a whim.
 Gura survived two assassination attempts, one in the summer of 2022 and another in March 2023.
 On 6 June 2023, the Kakhovka Dam was blown up, causing extensive flooding and prompting mass evacuations.
 While experts and observers agree that Russia blew the dam in an effort to prevent a Kherson Counteroffensive-like counteroffensive from crossing the Dnipro river, Russia still denies it had anything to do with the massive explosion at the hydropower dam under their direct military control, despite studies of footage of the blast showing it could only have come from inside the structure, as a planned demolition.
 Gura was also sentenced alongside Leontiev in absentia in March 2023, due to helping orchestrate the kidnapping ring as Leontiev's deputy.
 At the time of the 2024 Russian presidential election, the head of the CMA reported that according to operatives still in the city, the population now stood at just above 10,000, having been ~68,000 before the war.
-Gura's corruption eventually became so flagrant that even Russian authorities couldn't ignore it anymore, and after being caught on camera making obscene gestures to a World War II memorial and shouting at it “Where is the money?”, the Russian installed "Governor" of Kherson Oblast, Vladimir Saldo, removed him from his office on May 27, 2025, and also kicked him out of the United Russia party.
+Gura's corruption eventually became so flagrant that even Russian authorities couldn't ignore it anymore, and after being caught on camera making obscene gestures to a World War II memorial and shouting at it, Russia installed the occupation governor of Kherson Oblast, Vladimir Saldo, removed him from his office on May 27, 2025, and also kicked him out of the United Russia party.

 In his place Saldo installed Oleh Tarabaka as the new "acting mayor."
 She still holds this office.
 Longtime leader of the Ukrainian CMA Brusenskyi would be replaced sometime between August 25–28 with Oleh Tarabaka the former deputy of Kovalenko.
-On October 1, Slado announced that Leontiev was assassinated by a "Baba Yaga drone."
+On October 1, Saldo announced that Leontiev was assassinated by a "Baba Yaga drone."